matheuslenke/100-days-of-swift/README.md

 </div>

 **Day 89** Today i made some new shapes, it was really hard to mimic an emoji.
 They have so many complex shaped mixed up together

+**Day 90** Today i made a challenge and created my own meme generator, and i learned a lot more about CoreGraphics when trying new things on how to render on different sizes of images